Headlines

 Go To Hoops Rumors

-The Mets are trading infielder/outfielder Jeff McNeil to the Athletics.
-The Mets will receive right-hander Yordan Rodriguez in return.
-New York is also sending $5.75MM to cover part of McNeil’s $15.75MM salary in 2026 and will cover the $2MM buyout on McNeil’s $15.75MM club option for 2027 if the A’s don’t pick it up.
-Jeff Passan of ESPN reported the details of the trade.
-The A’s have a full 40-man roster and will need to make a corresponding move to make this official.
+The Mets have traded infielder/outfielder Jeff McNeil to the Athletics along with cash considerations, according to announcements from both clubs.
+The Mets receive right-hander Yordan Rodriguez in return.
+The A’s designated left-hander Ken Waldichuk for assignment to open a 40-man spot, which you can read more about here.
+New York is reportedly sending $5.75MM to cover part of McNeil’s $15.75MM salary in 2026 and will cover the $2MM buyout on McNeil’s $15.75MM club option for 2027 if the A’s don’t pick it up.

 In addition to his skills at the plate, he swiped a few bags and provided the Mets with a good amount of defensive versatility.
 He spent most of his time at second base but also appeared at third base and the outfield corners, generally getting good marks for his glovework.
 FanGraphs credited him with 15.3 wins above replacement in that span.